 Just as we do for announcements about other housekeeping items important to your attendees, place a clear blurb about expectations of what attendees should do in case things go really wrong.

 After the UK London Bridge attack, we heard that Europeans were told to alert authorities during a mass shooting or terrorist attack.
 In the US, the Department of Homeland Security advises people to “run, hide, and fight.”
-And only if you can’t run or hide, then you fight or throw things at the attacked.
+And only if you can’t run or hide, then you fight or throw things at the attacker.

 So what’s an event planner to recommend to their attendees?
 It’s really up to you and your team.
 Since there is conflicting information, it is up to your conference planning team and security recommendations to help your attendees proactively react.